Interviewer number query

 1) Should we merge another way in order to get the interviewer characteristics to the respondent level data?
 Maybe there is a mismatch with intnum somewhere in this set of procedures?

 2) Maybe the xivdata.dta file we used (which we downloaded in May 2016) did not have information for some of the wave 8 interviewers yet?
 The xivdata file does not have large amounts of missing data, but maybe the cases are incomplete?
 For example, I see that when we merge xivdata with the wave 8 housheold data (h_hhsamp_ip.dta), there are 1,738 households, 1,200 households with a valid intnum, and only 531 households with valid values of interviewer characteristics.
 So there problem starts to appear when linking xivdata to the household data, and does not appear to be linking this merged data to the respondent level data (h_indresp_ip.dta).

 Any thoughts you have on how to proceed would be most appreciated!

-Updated by Jonathan Burton almost 4 years ago
+Updated by Jonathan Burton over 5 years ago

 I've had a look at the h_intnum variable on the h_indresp_ip data and this is "inapplicable" for 2267 out of 2378 cases, 9 "proxy" cases, and the rest are numbers, but not of the same format as intnum on the hhsamp file - these go from 113 to 82764.